mgaIIi/DF_UNIGE/Obsidian_reports/Network Forensics Report - Milo Galli.md

 - **potenzio's provider**, using the DNS address **203.0.113.113**
 ## 2. What happened?

-An attacker managed to access potenzio's servers and left a menacing message on their website's index page using the template utilities of the admin dashboard.
+An attacker managed to modify Potenzio's website leaving a menacing message that  threatened the company.
 ## 3. Where did it take places?

-The attacker used the credentials of a potenzio's employee to access the servers and the database of the company that let him modify the credentials of an admin account.
-Using the new credentials he then logged into the admin dashboard a finalized the attack.
+The attacker used the credentials of a Potenzio's employee to access the servers and the database of the company that let him modify the credentials of an admin account.
+Using the new credentials he then logged into the admin dashboard a finalized the attack modifying the index page of the company's website.

 ## 4. When did it take place?

+- **2024-05-12 10:26:19 UTC**
+	The attacker did a port-scanning session and tried to access the administrator page of Potenzio's website without success, but found the complete database configuration through a public json file.

 - **2024-05-12 10:27:33 UTC**
-	The attacker sent a email to claudio.volume@potenzio.com spoofing his credentials while doing so
+	The attacker sent a email to claudio.volume@potenzio.com spoofing his  credentials while doing so.

 - **2024-05-12 10:28:23 UTC**
-	The attacker accessed the potenzio's backend server using the credentials previously acquired installing then mysql-client to modify an admin account with a password of its choice.
+	The attacker accessed the Potenzio's backend server using the credentials  previously acquired and installing then mysql-client to modify an admin account's credentials with a password of his choice.

 - **2024-05-12 10:28:52 UTC**
-	The attacker logged into the administration dashboard with the account previously modified and downloaded some templates for the website's index page.
+	The attacker logged into the administration dashboard with the modified admin account and downloaded some templates for the website's index page.
 	Using those templates he forged a new one that could be used as a reverse shell.
-	After doing so the attacker performed the real attack appending to index page a menacing message using the exploit he created.
+	After doing so the attacker tested the exploit and then performed the real attack substituting the index page with menacing message threatening the company.

 ## 5. Why did it happen?